kqr/Pomohoro/README.md

     ph start acme annoying newline bug in web shop

+You can also check how far into your current session you are, by issuing the command

+    ph status

+which will respond with something along the lines of

+    Current work session: 19/25 minute(s)

 If you want a shorter session than usual, but you suck at keeping track of time yourself, you can always start a regular session along with a reminder, and then manually interrupt the regular session once the timer goes off.
 Like so: